-While most dog bites go unreported, don’t let this deter you from getting the compensation you need for medical bills, lost wages, and emotional trauma.
+Most dog bites go unreported.
+But don’t let this deter you from getting the compensation you need.
 You have rights in these cases and you need to know what they are.
-Continue reading to learn why it’s always a good idea to call a dog bite lawyer.

 Improve Your Chances

-Your personal injury lawyer can help hold the dog owner and insurance company accountable so you can get the compensation you need to cover medical bills and other injury-related expenses.
+We'll help hold the dog owner and insurance company accountable.
+That way, you can get the compensation you deserve.

 Understand Your Rights